-HONORS Minimum Requirements for Honors: Honors Thesis Timeline: Honors students should consistently Maintain cumulative grade point average of 3.5 in all coursework. check the honors thesis timeline to stay on track to complete yo honors thesis.
-Complete a minimum of 12 hours of honors courses from the UofA (including 3 hrs taking Junior year chosen from: SOCI 399VH, SOCI 403V, or SOCI 4043).
-Complete and defend Honors Thesis College Honors: Students who also are following the College Honors Core for Bachelor of Arts programs need to also comple those additional requirements See Catalog for full description of requirements.
+Minimum Requirements for Honors:

+- Maintain cumulative grade point average of 3.5 in all coursework. - Complete a minimum of 12 hours of honors courses from the UofA (including 3 hrs taking Junior year chosen from: SOCI 399VH, SOCI 403V, or SOCI 4043). - Complete and defend Honors Thesis

+See Catalog for full description of requirements.